-Having short or broken nails can be a huge pain—both literally and figuratively.
+Having short or brittle nails can be a huge pain—both literally and figuratively.
 Whether you're devastated about breaking a nail you've worked so hard to grow or have suffered some sort of nail trauma that is causing pain or discomfort, we know you want to learn how to grow nails fast.
 And while Dr. Kathleen S. Viscusi tells us that increased trauma may actually speed up nail growth—breaking a nail triggers your body to send more blood and an influx of nutrients to the area to help repair it—that's not to say that you should intentionally break a nail to stimulate growth (phew!).

-Keratin is not just a hair treatment—it's actually what makes up your nails.
-So taking a keratin supplement can help build strength and resiliency, much in the same way it works on your hair.
+Keratin is not just a hair treatment—it's actually the main protein that makes up your nails.
+So taking a keratin supplement could help build strength and resiliency, much in the same way it works on your hair.
 Taking it orally or applying it topically as an oil may bring you one step closer to long and healthy nails.

 Use Cuticle Oil or Serum

-Hydrating your skin is an important part of any self-care routine, and this includes your cuticles.
-By using cuticle oil regularly, you'll avoid breakage and picking while simultaneously keeping your nails healthy and flexible too.
+Staying hydrated is an important part of any self-care routine—cuticles included.
+By using cuticle oil regularly, you'll avoid breakage and picking while simultaneously keeping your nails healthy and flexible, too.
 Dry nails will break and chip while well-moisturized ones will grow nice and long.
 "Keep in mind that it takes about 12 weeks for a nail to fully grow out from cuticle to tip.
 Healthy cuticles lead to healthy nails (as a healthy scalp leads to healthy hair)," comments Aaron.

-When your fingertips are exposed to water for a long period of time they become a bit waterlogged, and the same goes for your nails.

 When nails absorb too much water or are exposed to harsh chemicals they can weaken and become dry, which leads to breakage and cracks that stunt growth.
-So, any time you're doing dishes be sure to protect your hands and nails with rubber gloves.
+So any time you're doing dishes or household chores be sure to protect your nails by wearing rubber gloves.